rizamith/hello-world/README.md

 # hello-world

-Hi Humans, this is RZ here, I like codding and eat vegan steaks!
+Hi Humans, this is RZ here, I like coding and eat vegan steaks!

+Today I've linked GitHub with VS Code!